0xmetaschool/lang-learn-gpt/README.md

    - Use the "Speak" button to record your response
    - Receive instant feedback on your pronunciation and grammar

-Remember to practice regularly and make use of all available tools to maximize your language learning experience with LearnLanguageGPT.
+Remember to practice regularly and make use of all available tools to maximize your language learning experience with LangLearnGPT.

 ## Use Cases & Future Enhancements

-Here's what you can do with LearnLanguageGPT and what's coming next:
+Here's what you can do with LangLearnGPT and what's coming next:

 **Current Use Cases:**
 - Practice pronunciation with instant AI feedback